Getting Started with Solar

 I don’t own my home but want to go solar.
 Can I?

 If you’re a renter or live in a home you don’t own, you may still be able to participate in renewable energy.
-Talk to your landlord about Virtual Net Metering (VNM), or check out the EcoChoice™ option, which allows you to “subscribe” to renewable energy through your account with us.
+Talk to your landlord about Virtual Net Metering (VNM).

 Are there NEM pricing plans for low-income customers?